hcpss-mbarger/hcpss-prototype-current/index.md

   <div class="two-thirds--last">
   <h3>Helen Nixon, Chief Human Resources and Leadership Development Officer</h3>
     <p>Helen Nixon oversees <strong>recruitment, hiring, compensation, and staff and leadership development</strong>.
 Nixon joined HCPSS in July 2015 as the Chief Human Resources and Development Officer.
-She has worked in education for more than 20 years, filling roles in the classroom, staff development, middle school administration and human resources.</p>
+She has worked in education for more than 20 years, filling roles in the classroom and development of staff and leadership.</p>
   </div>
 </div>